membraneframework-labs/guide/creating_element/tutorial.md

   caps: :any
 ```

 In above definition, availability `:always` means that pad of this element is always available.
-The other option is `:on_request` which means that an instances of pad are created on request.
-For example, an audio mixer element can use it to allow linking new sources, even while in `:playing` state.

 `:pull` mode means that this element sends buffers to the next element only when they are demanded.
 When a demand is received on an output pad, the `handle_demand` callback is invoked with total demand for the pad and a unit - either `:bytes` or `:buffers`.

 For input pads in `:pull` mode one more entry has to be provided - `:demand_unit`.
 It determines in which unit the demand is sent to the upstream element and can be set, as mentioned, to `:bytes` or `:buffers`.

-The other option is `:push` mode, that means that element will send buffers whenever it wants or whenever they are available.
-In this case, specifying a demand unit is unnecessary.

 The next element in the keyword list represents the capabilities (caps) of the pad. `:any` means that any type of buffer can be passed on this pad.
 If you want to restrict the types of data allowed on this pad you can define caps specifications as described in [docs](https://hexdocs.pm/membrane_core/0.3.0/Membrane.Caps.Matcher.html).

+Last entry for input pad defines an option for this pad added just for demonstration purpose.
+The options for pads are defined just like element's options in `def_options` macro.

 ## `handle_init/1`